lucasteo16/Creagineer/README.md

 - Customizable Visuals
     - `Euphoria Patcher` (Complimentary Shader addon)
     - `Distant Horizon` (LOD system to see beyond chunk loaded areas)

+> Some mods aren't listed as they are either optimization or none gameplay related.

 ## Dev Feature